Forrest School (Chapel Hill, Tennessee)

 Forrest School is a public school in Chapel Hill, Tennessee.
+It was founded in the year 1924-1925 according to their yearbook, just recently celebrating their 100th anniversary of being established.
 It serves grades 7-12 and is part of the Marshall County School District.
 The school is also known as Forrest Middle School for grades 7-8 and Forrest High School for grades 9-12.
-It is named for Nathan Bedford Forrest, a Confederate general, known for his outstanding military leadership in the cavalry, the massacre of African American Union troops stationed at Fort Pillow, and for being the first Grand Wizard of the KKK.
+It is named for Nathan Bedford Forrest, a Confederate general, known for the massacre of African American Union troops stationed at Fort Pillow and for being the first Grand Wizard of the KKK.

 History

-Forrest School was a K-12 school until Chapel Hill Elementary School was established to serve grades K-5.
+Forrest School was a K-12 school until Chapel Hill Elementary School And Delk Henson Intermediate School was established.
+With C.H.E.S serving grades K-3 and D.H.I.S serving grades 4-6.

 Forrest has gone through several building additions since it was established.
-The latest was in 2007 which included additional classrooms, a band room, and a football stadium.
+The latest was in 2007 when a fire occurred.
+The school now has additional classrooms, a band room, and a football stadium.

 Athletics

 Forrest High School competes in TSSAA's Division 1, Class A.